telerik/blazor-docs/components/grid/selection/overview.md

 ### Editing Modes

-In the [Incell EditMode]({%slug components/grid/editing/incell%}) selection can be applied only via a checkbox column.
-This is required due to the overlapping action that triggers selection and incell editing (clicking in the row).
+In the [Incell EditMode]({%slug components/grid/editing/incell%}) selection can be applied only via a checkbox column (`<GridCheckboxColumn />`).
+This is required due to the overlapping action that triggers selection and incell editing (clicking in the row) - if row click selection was enabled with InCell editing, each attempt to select a row would put a cell in edit mode; and each attempt to edit a cell would select a new row.
+Such user experience is confusing, and so selection will only work through the row selection checkbox.

 ### Selection in Template